monitoringartist/dockbix-xxl/README.md

 # Dockbix XXL

-[Dockbix XXL](https://github.com/monitoringartist/dockbix-xxl) is a **Dock**erized Zab**bix** preconfigured for easy Docker monitoring.
+[Dockbix XXL](https://github.com/monitoringartist/dockbix-xxl) is a Dockerized Zabbix preconfigured for easy Docker monitoring.
 This Docker image contains standard Zabbix + additional XXL community extensions.
-Routine tasks are included: import of Zabbix DB, import of Docker monitoring template, autoregistration rule of Dockbix agents, ...
+Routine tasks are included: auto import of Zabbix DB, auto import of Docker monitoring templates, autoregistration rule for [Dockbix agent XXL](https://github.com/monitoringartist/dockbix-agent-xxl), ...

-If you like or use this project, please provide feedback to author - Star it ★ or star upstream projects ★.
+If you like or use this project, please provide feedback to the author - Star it ★ or star upstream projects ★.

 ----